 The PCU supports mono or poly-crystalline panels.
 For 12V battery system, 36 cell panels with VOC about 21V should be used.
 Usually 36 cell panels are below 140Wp.
 Hence for higher capacity, many panels should be parallel connected.
 In the case of 24V battery system, 60 or 72 cell panels can be connected.
 These have VOC about 36V and 42V respectively.
 It is allowed to connect two 36 cell panels in series to make it suitable for 24V system.
 You should not connect 60 or 72 cell panel to a 12V battery system.

 The SOLAR mode is the power generation mode.
 This mode is to be selected in places where Grid power is stable and available.
 The objective is to reduce the dependence on Grid power.
 When the day starts, the PCU first charges the battery.
-Once the battery has charged, it then disconnects the load from Grid and connects to the Inverter.
+Once the battery has charged, it then disconnects the load from Grid and connects to the UPS.
 Simultaneously, the solar panel will be charging the battery and so the load runs on Solar power.
-In the evening when the Sun sets, the inverter continues to supply the load from the battery.
+In the evening when the Sun sets, the UPS continues to supply the load from the battery.
 This continues till the battery reach reserve level after which the load returns back to grid supply.
 It continues in grid till next day morning and then the solar charging takes over.
 Grid charging will happen only if the battery has gone below reserve.

 The PCU has a fully automated & complex charging algorithm using Constant Current-Constant Voltage (CC-CV) method.
 Since in the solar mode frequent charge-discharge happens, to ensure good health of the battery automatic equalize charging is done every 30 days.
 Hence no external charging is required.